xpqz/documentation/programmers-guide/docs/defined-functions-and-operators/traditional-functions-and-operators/tradfns/model-syntax.md

 | Explicit | `R←f` | `R←f Y` | `R←X f Y` | `R←{X} f Y` |
 | Suppressed | `{R}←f` | `{R}←f Y` | `{R}←X f Y` | `{R}←{X} f Y` |

 Note: the right argument `Y` and/or the result `R` may be represented by a single name, or as a blank-delimited list of names surrounded by parentheses.
-For further details, see ["Namelists" on page 1](namelists.md).
+For further details, see ["Namelists"](namelists.md).

 ## Derived Functions produced by Monadic Operator